Lou Zocchi: How to $ell Your Wargame Design

-How to $ell Your Wargame Design is a book about how to successfully sell a board wargame design that was written and self-published by Zocchi in 1975.
 As game designer Stephen V. Cole noted, Zocchi ran a seminar every year at Gen Con on "starting a game company and selling your wargame design."
-Zocchi distilled this into a 16-page book that he self-published, How to $ell Your Wargame Design, with the intent to help other game designers get their games published.
-The book includes a list of game publishers, as well as various publishing goods and services for the person wanting to self-publish.
+In 1975, Zocchi distilled this into a 16-page booklet, How to $ell Your Wargame Design that he self-published.
+The book included a list of game publishers, as well as various publishing goods and services for the person wanting to self-publish a game.